akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 I guess you already know, that we need to do another *Choice* to get the update working.
 Let's think about where to insert it: For an update the content must be downloaded from Alfresco again.
 We need to make a request to the Liferay REST API with a multipart / formdata header again.
 So a good place to put the next *Choice* into our route is clearly directly behind the *DocumentSender* bean.
 But instead of a POST request we need to make a PUT request here.
-As that would be another repetition of all that we have learned up to this point, I'll would say that is a good homework for you.
+As that would be another repetition of all that we have learned up to this point, I would say that is a good homework for you.
 Or you just grap the source XML from the repo. ;-)

 ### Summary
 Congratulations!
 Thank you for following me on the long journey from Alfresco to Liferay.
 The route we made was sometimes stony.
 Doing it with Camel / Fuse is surely a lot easier then coding everything yourself.